-I am currently working on my tech-startup, HeroHub; which is a charitable ecosystem that creates a greater social impact by connecting individuals to charities, non-profits, and their opportunities with 5 innovative tools.
+I have recently moved to Halifax, Nova Scotia after completing the Master's of Management, Innovation & Entrepreneurship program from the Smith School of Business at Queen's University in Kingston, Ontario.
+In the program, I co-founded HeroHub which is a charitable ecosystem that creates a greater social impact by connecting individuals to charities, non-profits, and their opportunities.
 My mission & vision with HeroHub is to disrupt and innovate the non-profit industry by providing everyone with the tools to help make a difference in their local communities and across the World.

 A huge part of my culture is focused on the earth and everything that it encompasses.
 I have been very influenced by this in creating my art as I really want to portray the beauty of our environment and all that we coincide with, such as trees & animals.
 A key aspect of my culture is realizing why humans were put on the planet for, and that is to be the caretakers of Mother Earth and all that live in it.
 We were put on this planet to help take care of it and all that encompasses it, not to destroy it.
 I hope to promote that part of my Indigenous culture into Canadian culture through my art.